vExcess/JITLang/docs.md

 ### Literal Casting Rules
 Any number literals are a double if it has decimal points, or is an int if there are no decimal points.
 ```
-let num = 1; // num is an int
+var num = 1; // num is an int
-let num = 1.0; // num is a double
+var num = 1.0; // num is a double
-let num = 1.; // also a double; trailing decimals are allowed
+var num = 1.; // also a double; trailing decimals are allowed
 ```
 If you try implicitly casting anything not following the rules above then a type error will be throw.